demi-repo/demi-repo/README.md

 ## 🎯 Conclusion

 Driven by a passion for innovation and a commitment to excellence, I'm always eager to tackle new challenges and leverage my diverse skill set to create impactful solutions.
-If you're looking to collaborate or need expertise in full-stack development, feel free to connect.
+If you're looking to collaborate or need expertise in full-stack blockchain development, feel free to connect.
 Let's build something amazing together! 🚀